Aliases for RAB3GAP2 Gene

 GeneCards Summary for RAB3GAP2 Gene

 RAB3GAP2 (RAB3 GTPase Activating Non-Catalytic Protein Subunit 2) is a Protein Coding gene.
 Diseases associated with RAB3GAP2 include Martsolf Syndrome and Warburg Micro Syndrome 2.
-Among its related pathways are Vesicle-mediated transport and Golgi-to-ER retrograde transport.
-GO annotations related to this gene include protein heterodimerization activity and Rab GTPase binding.
+Among its related pathways are COPI-independent Golgi-to-ER retrograde traffic and Golgi-to-ER retrograde transport.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and Rab GTPase binding.